mezaj9403/WHSTechNotes/journal.md

 If SNAP runs out of funding, they could fail to provide needs to other people in need, causing them to lose business and have to shut down.

+# November 10th 2025

+Technology has changed the way people celebrate holidays by video game holiday updates, the christmas tree ornaments.
+I know because we see them almost every day.
+So therefore, tech has been changing our holiday celebrating lives.